eeric/yolo2voc2coco/README.md

 alfred data yolo2voc --image_dir /Path to yours/coco/images/val2017 --text_dir /Path to yours/coco/labels/val2017 --class_file /Path to yours/classes.txt

-See the classes.txt file for details.
+See the classes.txt file for details, particular attention as below:

+such as 'traffic light' category, not same as 'traffic_light' category in nanodet/config/nanodet-m.yml

 2.2.3.2 label: xml-->json